CAMBRIDGE BRASS BAND

 This sacrifice has led to an enduring admiration (almost reverence) for New Zealanders in the town.
 Streets and school classrooms are named after New Zealand provinces, there are frequent student exchanges, a designated New Zealand liaison office in Le Quesnoy, and long-term friendships and visits between individuals.
 In a speech during his visit to Cambridge in February 2017, the Mayor of Le Quesnoy was passionate in declaring that his town will ‘never, never, ever forget the bravery, determination, and sacrifice of the New Zealand soldiers in freeing his town’.

 Le Quesnoy is only one of a few towns in France to observe ANZAC Day.
 These services are attended by high level political, diplomatic, and military personnel as well as many New Zealand tourists who make a point of being in Le Quesnoy at this time.
-It is anticipated that there will be a large number of New Zealanders visiting Le Quesnoy for the Centenary commemorations on 4 November 2018.

 The Cambridge Connection